-You can serve like this or wait a little and keep stirring.
+- You can serve like this, or wait a little and keep stirring.
 The longer you stir, the thicker the broth will become.
-For super duper extra creamy broth, hit the soup button and stir for 10 minutes so the broth and béchamel become one creamy soup.
+For super-duper, extra creamy broth, hit the soup button (keep the lid OFF) to bring everything to a boil and keep stirring for 10 minutes so the broth and béchamel become one creamy soup.

 This recipe was inspired by Pinch of Yum’s Wild Rice Soup.

 Hi can u do a similar recipe but without a instant pot ie on the stove?

 Yes, anything made in an Instant Pot can always be made in a regular pot on the stove.
 Just add another 1/2 cup broth to account for evaporation.
 Follow all the same steps.
 Bring to a boil, then reduce heat to low, cover and simmer until done.